Skip to main content

 Flavor variety

-ARMRA’s flavor options are more extensive than that of any other brand in this guide.
-With either the bulk jar or the Travel Sticks, you can choose between Unflavored, Blood Orange, Vine Watermelon, and a rotating seasonal option (Peach Persimmon as of summer 2024).
-We haven’t tried the seasonal flavor, but we can vouch for the others.
-Unflavored Immune Revival is more savory than WonderCow, with a characteristic comparable to buttermilk, while Blood Orange and Vine Watermelon have a mildly sweet-and-sour quality we quite enjoyed.
+With either the regular-size bulk jars or the Travel Sticks, you can choose between four flavor options: Unflavored, Blood Orange, Vine Watermelon, and Peach Persimmon.
+Unflavored Health Revival is more savory than WonderCow, with a characteristic comparable to buttermilk; Blood Orange and Vine Watermelon have a mildly sweet-and-sour quality we quite enjoyed; and Peach Persimmon is nicely reminiscent of Japanese sugar candy.
+(There’s now also a subscriber-only Wild Lime flavor as well, which we have yet to try.)

 Calf-first initiative

 ARMRA is one of just two brands on our list (the other being WonderCow) that explicitly state they follow a calf-first initiative, which entails taking only surplus colostrum after newborn cows have had their fill.
 The initiative ensures that neonates from the source species aren't deprived of a substance they need to develop and thrive.
-In comparison, NOW states its process is “humane,” while Codeage explains that it partners with “reputable and responsible ranchers who follow ethical and sustainable farming practices.”
+In comparison, Codeage says it partners with “reputable and responsible ranchers who follow ethical and sustainable farming practices,” while Bulk Supplements (per a customer service rep) doesn’t follow any special initiative at all.

 Clinical research